 Without needed treatment help, the “need” for ketamine will systematically destroy a person’s life just like any other type of addictive substance.

-If you suspect you or someone you know may be struggling with ketamine addiction and need help finding a treatment program that meets your needs, please don’t hesitate to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you suspect you or someone you know may be struggling with ketamine addiction and need help finding a treatment program that meets your needs, please don’t hesitate to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our addictions specialists.